JoshDoody/joshdoody.github.io/_posts/2017-10-06-red-flags-you-should-not-accept-a-job-offer.md

 But you don't have to share that info, so you reply, "I'd rather not say."

 If their response to that is, "We can't continue.", that's a bad sign.
-It tells you that they're looking for a good candidate with your qualifications who can do good work and add value to their company.
+It tells you that they aren't looking for a good candidate with your qualifications who can do good work and add value to their company.

-They're looking for a bargain. *You don't want to be a bargain.*
+Instead, they're looking for a bargain. *You don't want to be a bargain.*

 ### This may be the nicest they'll ever be to you.